Only the HRIP review products purchased through the IHRIM website are approved and promoted by IHRIM.

 - It expands your knowledge.
 In preparing for the HRIP exam, you’ll cover all aspects of HRIM/HRIS, including the latest trends and best practices.
 Plus, the recertification requirements ensure that you keep abreast of changes in the field.

-Register Today for one of IHRIM's HRIP Review Course Offerings:
+Register Today for IHRIM's HRIP Review Course Live Webinar Series:

-IHRIM offers three delivery methods to accommodate individuals (as well as groups) to take the exam, including conveniently located testing centers around the world, live proctoring that allows candidates to take the exam wherever and whenever is most convenient, and at a host location, such as in conjunction with an industry event or the annual IHRIM Conference.
+IHRIM offers three delivery methods to accommodate individuals (as well as groups) to take the exam, including conveniently located testing centers around the world, live proctoring that allows candidates to take the exam wherever and whenever is most convenient, and at a host location, such as in conjunction with an industry event or IHRIM event.

 Passing the exam is only one part of the certification process.
 The HRIP credential will be active for a period of 3 full years starting from the date certification has been granted.
 In order to maintain certification, a total of 60 recertification credit hours are required during the 3 year period starting from the date the certification is granted.
 The credential holder will be responsible for maintaining a log of credit hours and documentation.